River valleys, sun-dappled woodland and sociable walking in the southern Peak District

 Good to know:

-- 2 nights hostel accommodation, please note bedding is NOT supplied and you will need a towel
+- Please note bedding is NOT supplied and you will need a towel.

 - 2 days of guided day walks – please note any excursions or other extra activities will incur an additional charge.